DebugBSD/WorldEditor/README.md

 World Editor for Caronte Engine

 # TODO
-- See how to add a zoom in/out of all textures.
+- See how to add a zoom in/out of all textures (See Scale or Resize).
 - Add icon to the main frame.
 - Add a Scene Window where to put all layers.
 - Add a Log window and handle errors reported by ImageMagick Framework (wxLog).